 Third-cycle subject areas are organised within departments, which are normally represented by a subject representative.
 The head of department appoints examiners for third-cycle studies who assess, pass and grade third-cycle courses and licentiate theses.
 The department’s faculty programme director (third-cycle studies) initiates and drives strategic development work for third-cycle studies within the institution, among other things.
 The department and course administrator is responsible for administration, which includes reports for the student documentation system Ladok.

 Professional Services exists at central and departmental levels and is managed by the Head of University Administration.
-Professional Services is organized into the following areas, each of which is lead by a manager: Adminstrative Operational Support, Library/LRC, Mechanic Workshop, Property Management and Security, Grants Office, Communication office, IT Service, CIO Office, Executive Management Group, Student service, University Services, Office of Education and Research.The remit includes providing support and preparing cases for the university board, the Vice-Chancellor, boards, heads of department and other decision-makers at the university, as well as providing service for students, lecturers and other employees.
+Professional Services is organized into the following areas, each of which is lead by a manager: Adminstrative Operational Support, Library/LRC, Central Workshop, Property Unit, Grants Office, Communications office, IT Services, CIO office, Executive Management Group, Student Services, University Services, Office of Education and Research.The remit includes providing support and preparing cases for the university board, the Vice-Chancellor, boards, heads of department and other decision-makers at the university, as well as providing service for students, lecturers and other employees.

-Degree officials in Student service are responsible for awarding doctoral degrees.
-The Career centre belongs to the Student service and aims at facilitating the transition from studies to working life, and assists in contacts with future employers.
+Degree officials in Student Services are responsible for awarding doctoral degrees.
+The Career Center belongs to the Student Services and aims at facilitating the transition from studies to working life, and assists in contacts with future employers.